roboll/helmfile/README.md

   - [TILLER_NAMESPACE/][NAMESPACE/]anotherelease
 ```

+Be aware that you have to specify the namespace name if you configured one for the release(s).

 All the releases listed under `needs` are installed before(or deleted after) the release itself.

 For the following example, `helmfile [sync|apply]` installs releases in this order: